The CADE ATP System Competition

 an excessive number of very similar problems.

-the TPTP version used, until 50% of the problems in each category have
+version used, until 50% of the problems in each problem category have

-The actual percentage of new problems used depends on how many new
+The number of new problems used depends on how many new

 problems are eligible and the limitation on very similar problems.

-Problems for the LTB division are taken from publicly available problem sets:
+Problems for the LTB division are taken from various sources, with

-Entrants are expected to honestly not use any of the (publicly available)
+Entrants are expected to honestly not use publicly available problem

 Number of Problems

-are determined from the numbers of eligible problems in each division
+competition results, are determined from the numbers of eligible problems

 The minimal numbers of problems are used in determining the

-the number of ATP systems to be run on the competition computers over all the
+to the competition, the number of ATP systems to be run on the computers over

 NumberOfComputers * TimeAllocated